Christopher Heseltine: Cricket

-Military career and later life
+Military career

 Heseltine's career military career began as a volunteer when he was still at Eton, with his appointment into the 5th (City of London) Battalion as a second lieutenant in February 1888.
 Promotion to lieutenant followed in December 1890, during his first year at Cambridge University.
 Following his graduation from Cambridge, he was promoted to captain in December 1892, with promotion to major following in September 1898.
 With the start of the Second Boer War in 1899, he joined the Imperial Yeomanry and gained a commission into the regular army as a lieutenant in February 1900, leaving that same month for service in South Africa.
 His participation in the war was noted as a reason for the weak Hampshire side of 1900, with several of their players serving in South Africa.
 After completing his service with the yeomanry, he returned to the City of London Regiment as a volunteer and resumed his rank of major.

 Shortly thereafter, Heseltine served as an extra aide-de-camp to the Earl of Dudley, the Lord Lieutenant of Ireland between 1902 and 1906.
 He was promoted to lieutenant colonel in July 1903, before resigning his commission in August 1906.
 In 1911, whilst on the army Reserve of Officers list, he was promoted to captain.
 Heseltine was recalled during the First World War by the War Office, where he served as a messenger to George V, and was appointed in 1916 to the staff of the Egyptian Expeditionary Force.
 He was twice mentioned in dispatches during the war.
-For his service in the war, he was decorated by France with the Legion of Honour in November 1920, and was made an made an Officer of the Order of the British Empire.
+For his service in the war, he was decorated by France with the Legion of Honour in November 1920, and was made an Officer of the Order of the British Empire.
 Following the end of the war, he relinquished his appointment to the staff and was granted permission to retain his honorary rank.

+Later life

 Following his military service, Heseltine had no paid employment and lived his life in a manner befitting of a gentleman at Walhampton in the New Forest.
 He was master of the New Forest Hounds, a post he was appointed to in 1899, but his service in the Second Boer War rendered his mastership a short one.
 Alongside his brother, Godfrey, he bred and raised Basset Hounds, with the brothers founding the Masters of Basset Hounds Association.
 He was co-opted onto the committee of The Kennel Club in 1903.
 Heseltine was appointed a deputy lieutenant for Hampshire in January 1925, in addition to serving as a justice of the peace for the county.
 During the Second World War, he was a member of the Home Guard.
 Heseltine spent his final years living at Walhampton Cottage in the grounds of the former family home, Walhampton Estate.
 He died there of natural causes in June 1944.
 His was survived by his wife, Ethel, whom he married in 1923, and their son, also called Christopher, who played minor cricket matches for Hampshire during the Second World War.